CicloMapa

 To build the UI, I chose Ant Design, a high-quality open React library with excellent documentation.
 I did all the styling with TailwindCSS, a fantastic CSS framework, to customize the Ant components to our visual identity and create layouts.

 For this project, I also wanted to try Mapbox, an open map library built on top of OpenStreetMap.
 It offered much more flexibility and more advanced features compared with the Google Maps SDK I was used to.
-In addition, it was a pleasure using Mapbox Studio, their interactive map customization tool.
-It’s a terrific product and enabled me lots of controls to be creative in designing our base map.
+In addition, it was a pleasure using Mapbox Studio, their interactive map customization tool that enabled me lots of controls to be creative in designing our base map.

 The brand language draws inspiration from the night view of a city through an airplane window: the streets are glowing with vibrant colors like neon strips.
 The dark theme helps the data pop, while giving a sentiment of a technical tool.

 The bike paths have a special, colorful tooltip.
-On the bottom, shortcuts buttons to edit that data in the OSM official website, or leaving a comment inside CicloMapa.
+On the bottom, buttons invite the user to quickly edit that data in the OSM official website, or to leave a comment inside CicloMapa.

 Tooltips for points of interest have more details, which were curated from the several metadata present in the OSM nodes.
 We made a big effort of understanding which were more important for the common user, as well as translating the technical names.